 5. Floss your teeth.
 Dental problems are no fun, and flossing is an easy way to care for our teeth and gums.
 This simple act has been shown to reduce inflammation in the body, which might even reduce rates of cancer and other diseases.
 Once I got in the habit of flossing daily, it felt weird not to.
-If you’re not a regular flosser, I challenge you to develop this simple daily habit in 2020.
+If you’re not a regular flosser, I challenge you to develop this simple daily habit.

 6. Have some down time, every day.
 Meditate.
 Take a warm bath.
 Pray.
 Read.
 Think.
 Listen to music.
 Watch the grass grow.